 Knee high socks:

 As the name suggests, these compression socks will come up to the knee and is generally worn by athletes, sports people and runners.
+They fit tightly around the lower leg area.

 These compression socks will wrap around the calves and will start just above the ankles.
 These are for people who don’t want the tightness around the ankle area or near the feet.